ronshnapp/MyPTV/Readme.md

 March 20, 2022
-V0.1
+Version: 0.1

 # MyPTV

 MyPTV is an open source library designed for 3D particle Tracking Velocimetry (3D-PTV) measurements.
 In short, 3D-PTV is a method used to track the positions of particles in three dimensions; and is used extensively in fluid mechanics and can be applied to study other fields as well.
 The method relies on stereoscopic digital photography from calibrated cameras to infer particle 3D positions and track their motion through time.

-MyPTV builds heavily on the mathematical framework developed in the OpenPTV project (https://www.openptv.net/), and especially, the photogramatry principles are the same [1], however it uses several new adaptations of the 3D-PTV algorithms that have been introduced in more recent years, e.g. [2, 3, 4], and several novel algorithms developed here.
+MyPTV builds heavily on the mathematical framework developed in the OpenPTV project (https://www.openptv.net/), and especially, the photogrammetry principles are the same [1], however it uses several new adaptations of the 3D-PTV algorithms that have been introduced in more recent years, e.g. [2-6], and several novel algorithms developed here.

-## Why is MyPTV needed?
+## Why MyPTV?

 So, why is MyPTV needed?
 While OpenPTV has been used and tested for many years with proven succses in generating scientific knowledge, the shortcoming of it is that it is written in C++, and therefore, it might be unaccessible to many physics and engineering scientists.
 This makes it hard for OpenPTV to keep up with the more modern approaches and algorithms, make it hard to debug in case of errors, and to maintain its support in newer operating systems.

 MyPTV solves these issues in two ways.
 First, we use the Python language, which is more accessible to the scientific, non-professional computer programmers, to handle.
 This accessibility to the inner workings of the code is essential for 3D-PTV to go into the future.
-Second, we strive to keep the number of dependencies as low as possible and write as much of the code ourselves; this will help in maintaining the project usable for many years to come as Python keeps developing (currently, the only dependencies are a few functions from Numpy and Scipy, and optional plotting relied on Matplotlib.
+Second, we attempt to keep the dependencies as few as possible and write as much of the code ourselves; this will help in maintaining the project usable for many years to come as Python keeps developing (currently, the only dependencies are a few functions from Numpy and Scipy, and optional plotting relied on Matplotlib).

 ## Who is MyPTV for?